History of medieval Arabic and Western European domes: Ayyubid dynasty

 After his conquest of the city of Jerusalem, Saladin rebuilt the dome of the Al-Aqsa Mosque as it is today, as part of extensive restorations.

-The largest preserved Ayyubid dome is that of the Matbakh al-'Ajami in Aleppo, resting on muqarnas pendentives.
-It may have been the palace residence of the al-'Ajami family.
-The mausoleum over the tomb of Iman Al-Shafi‘i (built in 1211) has a large wooden double dome (rebuilt in 1722) about 29 meters high and, with the tombs of al-Malik al-Silah and the so-called Tomb of the Abbasid Caliphs, is one of three important Ayyubid tombs in Cairo dating from the first half of the 13th century.
-The domed mausoleum was built 35 years after the madrassa ordered by Saladin at the site in 1176–7, which were introduced in Egypt after 1171 to counter Shia Islam.
-The only madrassa from the period to partly survive is the 1242 construction by As-Salih Ayyub on the site of the Fatimid Eastern Palace.
-The 10 meter wide domed tomb at its northern end led to the series of funerary madrassas built in Cairo by the Mamluk Sultans.
+The Mausoleum of Imam al-Shafi'i (built in 1211) has a large wooden double dome (rebuilt in 1722) about 29 meters high and, with the tombs of al-Malik al-Silah and the so-called Tomb of the Abbasid Caliphs, is one of three important Ayyubid tombs in Cairo dating from the first half of the 13th century.
+The diameter of the dome of the tomb of the Abbasid Caliphs is 6.76 meters.
+The dome of the Mausoleum of Imam al-Shafi'i has the earliest example of the three-tiered squinch, made in wood.
+The domed mausoleum was built 35 years after the madrassa ordered by Saladin at the site in 1176–7, introduced in Egypt after 1171 to counter Shia Islam.